cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### Parameter Commitments

-For some applications, it may be desirable for server to bind tokens to certain parameters, e.g., protocol versions, ciphersuites, etc. To accomplish this, server should use a distinct scalar for each parameter combination.
-Upon redemption of a token T from the client, server can later verify that T was generated using the scalar associated with the corresponding parameters.
+For some applications, it may be desirable for the server to bind tokens to certain parameters, e.g., protocol versions, ciphersuites, etc. To accomplish this, the server should use a distinct scalar for each parameter combination.
+Upon redemption of a token T from the client, the server can later verify that T was generated using the scalar associated with the corresponding parameters.